Using Innovative Technology to help Businesses gain

 a Competitive Edge

-Acuiti Labs develop next-generation embedded software and systems engineering solutions to help businesses gain a competitive edge.
+Acuiti Labs develop next-generation embedded solutions and systems engineering solutions to help businesses gain a competitive edge.
 Embedded software acts as instructions that permanently reside in a ROM or ﬂash memory chip, and is immediately available to the CPU, or can be directly transferred to RAM for faster execution.

 About Embedded Solutions